Juneau Alaska is not only a magical, majestic and beautiful place, it’s also a great culinary destination for food, beer and spirits lovers.

 If you didn’t get a chance to read that post, I’ll quickly re-cap it here: I was recently sent on an 8 day Press Trip to Southern Alaska to tour restaurants, breweries and distilleries and discover not only Alaska’s culinary scene but the culture, history and majesty of this magical place.

 To say I fell in love with Alaska, would be an understatement.
+If I could have taken a private jet charter to Alaska that would have been icing on the cake for me.
 How could I not?
 Alaska is home to some of the most incredible, breathtaking scenery and freshest seafood in the world.

 What you’ll notice first as you come into Juneau, is that this comfortable, cozy and friendly town is nestled between massive mountains with the most gorgeous view of the ocean’s cold waterfront.